load trajectory and topology into a Universe

 import numpy.linalg

-# we take the first atom named N and the last atom named C
+# the first atom named N and the last atom named C

 nterm = u.select_atoms('segid 4AKE and name N')[0]